terikon/kendo-pouchdb/README.md

 //Now you can sort by name
 ```

 Exception will be thrown if trying to sort by field that has no index.
+Exception will be thrown if trying to sort by
+multiple columns, this functionality is not supported.

 Of course, the _id field can be sorted by without providing view for it.